Looking for skills for your CV? We have a long list and tips on how to find more on the web as well as a guide to adding them to your CV.

 Delivery

-- Clean driving licence (remember to include which category of driving licence you have)
+- Clean driving licence (specify which category of driving licence you have)

 - Lifting ability (for heavy items)